 A crucial question we answer is whether the combined effect of the individual national pledges is sufficient to ensure that global emissions are on a pathway consistent with the Paris Agreement temperature goal.
 In addition, based on a wide range of effort-sharing principles, we rate each individual country’s pledge against the range of emission levels they should aim for in the framework of a global pathway consistent with Paris.

 Mandatory emission reduction targets for many of the world’s leading economies were agreed for the first commitment period of the Kyoto Protocol, 2008 to 2012.
 In a second commitment period, running from 2013 to 2020, a much smaller number of countries have taken on additional commitments.
 Under the Kyoto Protocol, developing countries are not required to reduce emissions.

-2020 pledges are sometimes also differentiated into "unilateral" or “unconditional” actions based on countries’ own initiatives independently on actions of others, and "conditional" actions that could be implemented if financing were available or if an international agreement were in place.
+2020 pledges and (I)NDCs are sometimes also differentiated into "unilateral" or “unconditional” actions based on countries’ own initiatives independently on actions of others, and "conditional" actions that could be implemented if financing were available or if an international agreement were in place.